Villtorb/NumberToChars/Readme.md

 ```

 ## Benchmarks
-The C# compiler has many optimisation tricks for strings and some are not so obvious.
-All of the starting values were cached into an array during setup, and in this case calling int.ToString() did not allocate at all.
-I'm not sure why so please tell me, but for now and as always its worth benchmarking your code to see what's what...
+The C# compiler has many optimisation tricks for strings and some not so obvious, so highly isolated benchmarks like this should only be recieved as an idea, not a sales statement.
+Now if anyone can tell me how TryFormat converts ints so fast that'd be great...
 <b>
 ```
  - 10_000_000 random input values